Your skin may not be looking its best right now. And the reason?... Stress.

 - Your skin looks oilier and you’re more prone to acne breakouts

-Unusually stressful times can make your skin hyper sensitive, so something that normally didn’t bother your skin can suddenly make it react badly.
+Unusually stressful times can make your face hyper-sensitive, so something that normally didn’t bother your skin can suddenly make it react badly.

 Yes.
 Again it’s the effect of cortisol, which triggers an increase in oil production in your skin’s sebaceous glands.

-Stress will always be part of our lives, but sometimes the levels can be so high that the effects on your skin can be really depressing.
+Stress will always be part of our lives, but sometimes the levels can be so high that the effects on your face can be really depressing.

-Following the advice below will help to keep you calmer and get your skin looking healthy and glowing again, even when stress levels are high.
+Following the advice below will help to keep you calmer and get your face looking clear and healthy again, even when stress levels are high.

 - Keep you face clean

 - Don’t pick or touch any spots

 - Stick to a routine

 - Get enough sleep and stick to a regular sleep/wake pattern